benjistealth/react_dev_portfolio/readme.md

 ## Description

 - A personal portfolio generated with react that showcases many new technologies and incorporates a click through to past deployed projects.
+Anything that glows on hover is a clickable item.

 ## Demo